isomerpages/govtech-stp/_vaccinated-travel-lane/Vaccinated Travel Lane Inbound Checklist.md

 &#9744;  <i><b>E) [Short-term visitors only] COVID-19 Insurance </b></i>

 All short-term visitors travelling to Singapore under VTL, must purchase a suitable travel insurance with a minimum coverage of S$30,000 against COVID-19 related medical charges.
 Travellers may be insured with a Singapore or overseas-based insurer.
-For the list of available travel insurance products offered in Singapore, click [here](/health/travelinsurance).
+For the list of available travel insurance products offered in Singapore, click <a href="/health/travelinsurance" target="_blank">here</a>.

 &#9744;  <i><b>F) Secure Self-Isolation Accommodation</b></i>